jongsy/personal-site-jekyll/cv.md

 **Accomplishments**

-- Developed a small mobile application for iOS and Android (currenly waiting to go live) for Flexiant (a cloud software company) to capture user data for their marketing team.
+- Developed a small mobile application for iOS and Android (currently waiting to go live) for Flexiant (a cloud software company) to capture user data for their marketing team.
 Uses Phonegap due to a limited budget.
-- Optimized performance on an existing recruitment website, including migration to a new server.
+- Optimised performance on an existing recruitment website, including migration to a new server.

 ### Education